olemb/dbfread/README.rst

   This defaults to ``True`` for ``read()``.

 encoding=None
+  Can be used to override the detected character encoding.

-  By default dbfread will try to guess the character encoding from the language_driver byte.
-If this fails it uses "latin1".
-You can override this with the ``encoding`` argument.
+  By default dbfread will try to guess character encoding from the ``language_driver`` byte.
+If this fails it falls back on ``"latin1"``.
+(This is a bit Eurocentric, but it's hard to find a neutral 8-bit encoding that's compatible with ASCII, so this is better than nothing.)

 lowernames=False
   Field names are typically uppercase.
 If you pass ``True`` all field